Restorative Dentistry – Fairfax, VA

 You may need a little help from time to time getting your oral health back on track, especially following tooth decay or an injury.
-Services in restorative dentistry involve repairing broken, decayed, or damaged teeth and also replacing one or more missing teeth.
+Options for restorative dentistry in Fairfax, VA involve repairing broken, decayed, or damaged teeth and also replacing one or more missing teeth.
 Your restorative dentists in Fairfax, Dr. Ayati and Dr. Young, emphasize conservative treatment in all cases — and that means they can help you keep your healthy, beautiful, and complete smile for life.

 For patients who have experienced any amount of tooth loss, dental implants provide a wonderful solution.
 This comprehensive restoration method takes the place of your missing tooth’s root as well as its crown, giving you back the entire structure to help you eat, speak, and smile with confidence once again.